History of Morgan Stanley in Timeline

 2001: September 11 attacks

-In 2001, Morgan Stanley lost 13 employees during the September 11 attacks in the World Trade Center towers.
-2,687 employees were successfully evacuated.
-The firm's offices were located on 35 floors across buildings 1, 2, and 5.
+During the September 11 attacks in 2001, Morgan Stanley lost 13 employees in the World Trade Center towers, while 2,687 were successfully evacuated.

-November 2003: Opening of the Morgan Stanley Children's Hospital
+November 2003: Opening of Morgan Stanley Children's Hospital

-In November 2003, New York–Presbyterian Hospital named the Morgan Stanley Children's Hospital in recognition of the firm's sponsorship.
-The building opened in November 2003.
+In November 2003, New York–Presbyterian Hospital named the Morgan Stanley Children's Hospital in recognition of Morgan Stanley's sponsorship, with the child-friendly building opening.

 2003: Settlement for Misleading Research

-In 2003, Morgan Stanley agreed to pay $125 million as part of a $1.4 billion settlement involving claims of intentionally misleading research to secure investment banking business.
-The settlement included the Attorney General of New York, NASD, SEC, and various state securities regulators.
+In 2003, Morgan Stanley agreed to pay $125 million as part of a $1.4 billion settlement related to intentionally misleading research motivated by a desire to win investment banking business.
+This settlement was brought by various regulatory bodies.

-In July 2004, Morgan Stanley paid a $2.2 million fine to NASD for over 1,800 late disclosures of reportable information about its brokers.
+In July 2004, Morgan Stanley paid NASD a $2.2 million fine for over 1,800 late disclosures of reportable information concerning its brokers.

-In September 2004, Morgan Stanley paid a $19 million fine imposed by the NYSE for failures in delivering prospectuses, inaccurate reporting, short sale violations, fingerprinting lapses, and untimely filing of exchange forms.
+In September 2004, Morgan Stanley paid a $19 million fine imposed by the NYSE for several failures including not delivering prospectuses to customers, inaccurate reporting, short sale violations, and failure to fingerprint new employees.

 2004: Settlement of Sex Discrimination Suit